bbpi2/cnn-pytorch-tutorial/README.md

 ## ✍️ How to Use

-This will depend on whether or not you have had any experience with python and anaconda before.
+Have you used command line/terminal and Anaconda before?

 ### No Experience